Queen Kwong

 Queen Kwong is an American indie rock band founded in Los Angeles, California.
-The band was founded by multi-instrumentalist Carré Callaway (or Carré Kwong Callaway), the band's sole singer and songwriter who was discovered at age 17 by Trent Reznor of Nine Inch Nails.
+The band was founded by multi-instrumentalist Carré Kwong Callaway, the band's sole singer and songwriter who was discovered at age 17 by Trent Reznor of Nine Inch Nails.

 History

 Carré Callaway was discovered by Trent Reznor in his New Orleans studio.
 She first gained notoriety when she opened for Nine Inch Nails on the 2005 With Teeth tour.
 At this time she was performing solo as a singer/songwriter and soon after moved to Los Angeles under the guidance of Trent Reznor.
 Callaway dropped out of the music scene for a couple of years and then reemerged in 2009 as Queen Kwong.
 She supported Nine Inch Nails in 2009 for the Nine Inch Nails "Wave Goodbye" tour and again in 2018.

 Carré released her debut LP, "Get a Witness", September 2015 to critical acclaim.
 She described it as a stream of consciousness record, recorded in one to two takes while improvising everything.
 The 1st Five said, "This album is harsh, confrontational, noisy, dreamy, calming and jarring.
 It’s doing exactly what great music should do: stir you down to the core and depths of your heart and leave you a shallow husk of mixed emotions begging for more."
 Kerrang magazine named the title track one of the top 10 songs of 2016. and listed it as one of Kerrang!'s Top 50 Records of 2015.
 The album was regularly played on BBC Radio 1.

 In support of the record, Carré toured extensively in the UK and Europe playing festivals like Reading and Leeds Festivals.